d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 1. Different sampling methods for sequential data (independent sampling and sequential partitioning) will result in differences in the initialization of hidden states.
 1. We clip the gradient before updating the model parameters.
-This ensures that the model doesn't diverge even when gradients blow up at some point during the training process (effectively it reduces the stepsize automatically).
+This ensures that the model does not diverge even when gradients blow up at some point during the training process (effectively it reduces the stepsize automatically).
 1. We use perplexity to evaluate the model.
 This ensures that different tests are comparable.

 When the consecutive sampling is used, we initialize the hidden state at the beginning of each epoch.
 Since the $i^\mathrm{th}$ example in the next mini-batch is adjacent to the current $i^\mathrm{th}$ example, so the next mini-batch can use the current hidden state directly, we only detach the gradient so that we only compute the gradients within a mini-batch.
 When using the random sampling, we need to re-initialize the hidden state for each iteration since each example is sampled with a random position.
 Same to the `train_epoch_ch3` function (:numref:`sec_linear_scratch`), we use generalized `updater`, which could be a Gluon trainer or a scratched implementation.